freedomofpress/securedrop/docs/tails_config.md

 * [Download, verify, install](https://tails.boum.org/download/index.en.html)
 * [Installing onto a USB stick or SD card](https://tails.boum.org/doc/first_steps/installation/index.en.html)

-You need to create two Tails USB sticks.
-Once you have them, use the `Secure Viewing Station` to configure persistent storage on each of them.
-Make sure your persistent volume includes "Personal Data" on the internet-connected one, and both "Personal Data" and "GnuPG" on the air-gapped one.

 * [Create & configure the persistent volume](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html)

 ## Note for Mac OS X users